fbpx

 Use the same strategies as in the first chapter.
 Do not display several questions at once.
 Show those who have already responded to a question more questions, instead.

-Encourage customers with a discount or gift when they complete all the questions on your exit survey.
+Encourage customers to receive a discount or gift when they complete all the questions on your exit survey.
 They might ultimately decide to remain.

 1. Use consumer interviews to discover more deeply